OzanSahin92/MtPlus/README.md

 fi
 unset __conda_setup
 # <<< conda initialize <<<
 ```
-* this could lead to conda activaing automatically, which can be stopped with the following command
+* this could lead to conda activating automatically, which can be stopped with the following command

 ```
 conda config --set auto_activate_base false
 ```

-* now, create a conda env based on environment.yaml and the installation dependencies in it
+* now, create a conda env based on environment.yml and the installation dependencies in it

 ```
-conda env create -f environment.yaml
+conda env create -f environment.yml
 ```
 * the created env can now be activated or deactivated
 ```
 conda activate <name of env in environment.yml>

 conda deactivate
 ```

 ## Data